yezhenqing/spatial-live/_sources/install.rst.txt

 Usage
 -----

-After the docker or node server started, the spatial-live will be ready for exploration.
+After the docker or node server started, the Spatial-Live will be ready for exploration.
 You can open your browser to visit the url link: http://localhost:8225/

 .. tip::